The Testimony of Gethsemane - Part 3 - Your Final Exam

-Jesus answered, "I tell you, Peter, before the rooster crows today, you will deny three times that you know me."
+And He said, “I say to you, Peter, the rooster will not crow today until you have denied three times that you know Me.”

-The Lord turned and looked straight at Peter.
-Then Peter remembered the word the Lord had spoken to him: "Before the rooster crows today, you will disown me three times."
+The Lord turned and looked at Peter.
+And Peter remembered the word of the Lord, how He had told him, “Before a rooster crows today, you will deny Me three times."

 This triple continues the theme of a test of willingness to be martyred that was previously established in the tripled naming.
 Consider the various gospel accounts and the context where the prophecy about the denials is made.
 Here's a verse that immediately precedes and two that immediately follow it.

 But he said to Him, “Lord, with You I am ready to go both to prison and to death!”

 Peter said to Him, “Even if I have to die with You, I will not deny You.”
 All the disciples said the same thing too.

 But Peter kept saying insistently, “Even if I have to die with You, I will not deny You!”
 And they all were saying the same thing also.